 George Washington, Namesake of our Round Table

-and meet others who share an interest in the American Revolution to
+Come and meet others who share an interest in the American Revolution to enjoy fellowship and lively discussions over dinner, followed by an exciting presentation on some aspect of America's colonial, revolutionary or early national past.

 If you wish to attend a meeting, please send an e-mail advising same at least 24 hours in advance to Treasure Richard Rankin at Brandywinecreek@aol.com and President Christian McBurney at mcburneyc1@gmail.com and whether you will be having dinner or simply attending the talk.
-In person dinners cost $35.00 (made payable to "ARRT") which includes soup or salad, main course of meat or salmon, beverage, dessert and gratuity.
-Please advise in your response e-mail if you have special dietary considerations, etc.
+In person dinners cost $40.00 (made payable to "ARRT") which includes soup or salad, main course of meat or salmon, beverage, dessert and gratuity.
+Please advise in your response e-mail if you have special dietary considerations, etc. Walk-ins and paying at the door are accepted too.
+Richard prefers checks written to "ARRT" for $40.00 (per person).
+Please also let us know if you prefer salmon or meatloaf for the main course.

-We meet at 6pm for dinner at the very appropriate setting of the Mount Vernon Inn Restaurant, 3200 Mount Vernon Memorial Highway, Alexandria VA 22309 just steps away from George Washington's fabled home.
+We meet at 6pm for conversation and dinner at the very appropriate setting of the Mount Vernon Inn Restaurant, 3200 Mount Vernon Memorial Highway, Alexandria VA 22309 just steps away from George Washington's fabled home.

 Please park in the main car parking lot.
 The restaurant is located across the street to the right.